 2.3.1.4.3 CCSDS Liaisons

 The CMC acts as representative of the interests of the CCSDS in formal liaison relationships with other organizations concerned with standards.
-Liaison organizations are those governamental or private enterprises that havinge their own developmental programs in the area of space data and information transfer systems and who wish to establish formal information sharing relations with CCSDS.
+Liaison organizations are those having their own developmental programs in the area of space data and information transfer systems and who wish to establish formal information sharing relations with CCSDS.

 A special technical liaison exists between CCSDS and ISO/TC20/SC14, the ISO subcommittee for Space Systems and Operations.
 Since CCSDS functions as ISO TC20/SC13, it is a peer organization to ISO TC20/SC14.
-The two organizations will strive to einsure that their work in the standards world is not competitive, but rather is compleimentary and cooperative.
+The two organizations will strive to ensure that their work in the standards world is not competitive, but rather is complementary and cooperative.
 More information on TC20/SC14, including their working group structure, is available at

 http://isotc.iso.org/livelink/livelink?func=ll&objId=8791028&objAction=browse&sort=name.